Mike Mahaffey

-Michael Darren Mahaffey (January 21, 1967 – May 25, 2005) was an American guitarist from Kingsport, Tennessee, and a founding member of the Alternative pop rock band Self prior to his death.
-Before joining Self, he played in several bands, the most successful of which was the Southern Rock band Blackfish.
+Michael Darren Mahaffey (January 21, 1967 – May 25, 2005) was an American musician from Kingsport, Tennessee, and a founding member of the American pop rock band Self prior to his death.
+Before founding Self, he played in several bands, the most successful of which was the Southern Rock band Blackfish.
 He played lead guitar in the band, but contributed little to the songwriting.

 Mahaffey died in his sleep in 2005, and several tribute shows were held in his honor.
-Mahaffey’s band Self went into indefinite hiatus after his death; reuniting in 2014.
+Mahaffey's band Self went into indefinite hiatus after his death; reuniting in 2014 for the EP Super Fake Nice.

 Early life

-Mahaffey grew up and was raised in Kingsport, Tennessee by his parents Donald Martin Mahaffey and Diane Greene Mahaffey.
-By the time he was six years old, his mother had married Wayne Nunley of Murfreesboro, Tennessee and his younger brother Matt Mahaffey was born.
+Mahaffey grew up and was raised in Kingsport, Tennessee, by his parents Donald Martin Mahaffey and Diane Greene Mahaffey.

 When he was thirteen years old, Mahaffey picked up the guitar, and began playing with his younger brother Matt at venues.
 When he was older, his parents had relocated to Murfreesboro.
 Mahaffey had begun playing with a multitude of local bands around the area, including the band Toyz.
 Sometime later, he had joined the band Blackfish and began touring around the southern U.S.

 Career

 Blackfish

-Mahaffey joined the band Blackfish in early 1991, which had originally been the band “The Unknown” prior to 1990, after signing with Epic Records in 1991; the label forced them to change their name.
+Mahaffey joined the band Blackfish in early 1991, which had originally been the band “the Unknown” prior to 1990, after signing with Epic Records in 1991; the label forced them to change their name.
 The band settled on the name “Blackfish” and added Mahaffey to their roster.
 Mahaffey played rhythmic, acoustic, and lead guitars in the band; along with proving backing vocals and the E-bow.

 Blackfish released one major-label self-titled album in 1992 before disbanding.
 The other members of Blackfish were Steve Ballard (guitar & vocals), Chris Reublin (bass guitar) and Andy Howard (drums).

 Self

-According to his brother Matt, Mike called him after his band Blackfish broke up; asking if he needed him for anything, Matt asked him to come back to Murfreesboro to collaborate together on a project he was making, this resulted in the studio album Subliminal Plastic Motives (1995), released under the name Self.
+According to his brother Matt, Mike called him after his band Blackfish broke up; asking if he needed him for anything, Matt asked him to come back to Murfreesboro to collaborate on a project he was making, this resulted in the studio album Subliminal Plastic Motives (1995), released under the name Self.
 Together with his brother, Self-released two major-label albums and various independent and Internet-only albums.
 He played lead guitar, keyboards, and bass for the band on various occasions.

-After Mahaffey brought musical toys home for his children, Matt was inspired to buy multiple electronic toys on eBay to create the album Gizmodgery (2000) Mahaffey’s last released work before his death was ”While the Gangsters Sleep” for Porno, Mint & Grime (2005), contributing backing vocals.
+After Mahaffey brought musical toys home for his children, Matt was inspired to buy multiple electronic toys on eBay to create the album Gizmodgery (2000) Mahaffey's last released work before his death was ”While the Gangsters Sleep” for Porno, Mint & Grime (2005), contributing backing vocals.
 Although Mahaffey had contributed to the album Ornament & Crime (2017) in 2003, the sale of DreamWorks Records to Universal Music Group and eventual dissolution of the label left the album indefinitely unreleased.